+\begin{IEEEbiography}[{ }]{Ciarán Eising} received the B.E. in Electronic and Computer Engineering and the Ph.D. degree from the National University of Ireland in 2003 and 2010, respectively.
+From 2009 to 2020, he worked as a Computer Vision Team Lead and an Architect at Valeo Vision Systems, where he also held the title of Senior Expert.
+In 2016, he was awarded the position of Adjunct Lecturer at the National University of Ireland, Galway.
+In 2020, he joined the University of Limerick as a Lecturer in Artificial Intelligence and Computer Vision.
+Ciarán is a Senior Member of the IEEE. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Andrei Bursuc} is a research scientist at valeo.ai in Paris, France.
-He completed his PhD at Mines ParisTech in 2012.
+He completed his Ph.D. at Mines ParisTech in 2012.
 He was a postdoc researcher at Inria Rennes and Inria Paris.
 In 2016, he moved to industry to pursue research on autonomous systems.
 His current research interests concern computer vision and deep learning, in particular annotation-efficient learning and predictive uncertainty quantification.
-Andrei serves regularly as reviewer for major computer vision and machine learning conferences and journals.
-He is teaching undergraduate courses at Ecole Normale Sup{\'e}rieure and Ecole Polytechnique. \end{IEEEbiography} -2\baselineskip plus -1fil
+Andrei serves regularly as a reviewer for major computer vision and machine learning conferences and journals.
+He is teaching undergraduate courses at Ecole Normale Sup{\'e}rieure and Ecole Polytechnique. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Ujjwal Bhattacharya} is currently a member of the faculty of the Computer Vision and Pattern Recognition Unit of Indian Statistical Institute situated in Kolkata.
 He joined his current Institute in 1991 as a Junior Research Fellow after obtaining his M.Sc. and M. Phil. degrees in Pure Mathematics from Calcutta University.
-In the past, he collaborated with a few industries and research labs of India and abroad.
+In the past, he collaborated with a few industries and research labs in India and abroad.
 In 1995, he received Young Scientist Award from the Indian Science Congress Association.
 Also, he received a few best paper awards from various groups.
-He is a senior member of the IEEE and a life member of IUPRAI, Indian unit of the IAPR.
-He has served as Program Committee member of various reputed International Conferences and Workshops.
+He is a senior member of the IEEE and a life member of IUPRAI, the Indian unit of the IAPR.
+He has served as a Program Committee member of various reputed International Conferences and Workshops.
 Also, he worked as a Co-Guest Editor of a few Special Issues of International Journals.
-His current research interests include machine learning, computer vision, image processing, document processing, handwriting recognition etc. \end{IEEEbiography} 1\baselineskip plus -1fil
+His current research interests include machine learning, computer vision, image processing, document processing, handwriting recognition, etc. \end{IEEEbiography}